-In May 2014, the ECS research team created a report that summarized results of research on student indicators for ECS classrooms in the Los Angeles United School District (LAUSD).
+In May 2014, the ECS research team created a report that summarized results of research on student indicators for ECS classrooms in the Los Angeles Unified School District (LAUSD).
 You can view this report in full as well as a few summary charts below.
 For a full discussion please see Published Articles.

 Further research and analysis regarding student indicators in ECS classrooms are ongoing.
 The ECS team collaborates with SRI to develop and pilot assessment measures for ECS student learning.

 For additional information about our research, contact Joanna Goode at email@example.com.